Registered Nurse (RN) Jobs

 VIEW JOB

-If you're pursuing an RN job — whether on a full-time, contract, or per diem basis — now is a great time to start looking.
-RN jobs are projected to grow by 6% over the next decade, an increase of about 195,400 jobs.
+If you're pursuing an RN job now is a great time to start looking.
+RN jobs are projected to grow by 6% over the next decade, an increase of about 177,400 jobs.
 With a growing focus on preventive care, escalating rates of chronic conditions, and the aging baby boomer population, the healthcare landscape is going to continue to rely heavily on RNs and their expertise to deliver quality care.
-Check out all the jobs for registered nurse professionals on IntelyCare.
+Whether you're searching for openings in acute facilities or post-acute facilities, you'll find the latest jobs for registered nurses right here on IntelyCare.

 RN Education and Skills

+Nursing is a profession that encourages and even requires lifelong learning.
 Additional credentialing and continuing education can help you increase your skills and your pay.
-Obtaining continuing education credits is not simply a way to advance your career, but necessary to maintain your nursing license.
-Check your state board of nursing website for requirements unique to your residency.
-Nursing is a profession that encourages and even requires lifelong learning.
-You’ll want to keep taking courses to keep up with the constant changes in the technology, science, and tools nurses use every day.
+Obtaining continuing education credits is not simply a way to advance your career, but it’s also necessary to maintain your nursing license.
+Check your state board of nursing website for requirements unique to your license.

-Like any other job, nurse interviews can be a bit nerve-racking.
-But just taking a little time to learn about the latest tips and tricks can help you calm yourself.
-Focus on listening to not just the question but also the reason behind the question can help you land that new RN job.
+Regardless of your profession, interviews can be a bit nerve-racking.
+But just taking a little time to go over some common RN interview questions can help you feel more at ease.
+Focus on listening to not just the question but also the reason behind the question.

-Salaries for RN jobs vary not just by geography, but by the need in that geography.
-That’s why a registered nursing job for an experienced RN in Atlanta might top out at about $100,000, but in Cleveland, it can range from $59,000 to over $107,000.
-Make sure you know the common salary ranges and available benefits like health, dental, vision, retirement plans, life insurance, bonuses, discounts and subscriptions, and paid time off before you accept that next RN job.
+Make sure you know the common salary ranges and available job benefits like health, dental, vision, retirement plans, life insurance, bonuses, discounts and subscriptions, and paid time off before you accept your next RN job.

 Ways of Working